digital-asset/daml/triggers/simulations/acs-growth.rst

 - delaying when user processing occurs, as internal processing starts to become the dominant workload
 - and increasing trigger ACS update latency.

-Using a series of trigger simulations, we will show how each of these performance issues might manifest.
+Using a series of trigger simulations, we will show how these performance issues might manifest.

 Running Trigger Simulations and Analysing Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^